Good foundation. But in its current form, it reads like strong LinkedIn content not a dominant, SEO-structured, authority-building blog.

 Effective customer acquisition starts with clarity, not spending.

-You need to answer three brutal questions:
+You must answer three brutal questions:

 - Who is your most profitable customer?